LunarG/VulkanTools/via/README.md

 LunarG's VIA could detect no problems with your setup.
 In fact it was able to create an instance and device up through Vulkan version X.Y.

 ##### Possible Reason:
-Your system is likely setup properly.
-If you have trouble running Vulkan from another location, it could be that your environment variables aren't setup properly.
+Your system is likely set up properly.
+If you have trouble running Vulkan from another location, it could be that your environment variables aren't set up properly.

 ##### Next Step:
 Re-run VIA from the location your Vulkan application/game is supposed to run.